Feeling a Tad Isolated? The Surprising Impact of Reduced Exercise During Lockdown.

 Broadly, it seems, that things like VO2 max, time to exhaustion, general endurance etc all decrease within <2-4 weeks of being detrained.
 So, we likely don’t want to take too long breaks from cardio if performance and cardio fitness is a priority.
 Luckily you can still hit the road on a bike or pair of trainers.
 Or even the local woods if you’re lucky enough to live near any for an invigorating hike!

 But even if swimming is your thing for example, and you now don’t have access to a pool.
 There are studies showing that other forms of exercise can maintain and improve cardiorespiratory fitness Even weight training (6)!

 One last thing, if you want to help support retention of muscle mass during any potential periods of dieting or less training activity, don’t forget a key nutritional intervention that will help… A high protein diet!
-A group consuming 1g protein per kg of bodyweight lost significantly more muscle during a dieting phase than a group consuming 2.3g protein per kg of bodyweight (8).
-Protein is essential for maintenance of lean body mass.
-For more information on the importance of protein in your diet click HERE.
+A group consuming 1g protein per kg of body weight lost significantly more muscle during a dieting phase than a group consuming 2.3g protein per kg of body weight (8).
+Protein is essential for the maintenance of lean body mass.
+For more information on the importance of protein in your diet read our blog.

 a.It might even improve your progress in the long term